Hawaii's Classics are Calling

 For many families, their connection with Hawaii started with parents or grandparents going to one of half dozen spots on the islands.
 The famous Kona Village (rumored to be returning soon), Mauna Kea Beach Hotel, Sheraton Maui Resort & Spa, and Kauai as well as Napili Kai and the Kahala are amongst the most popular.
 Here’s how they earned their current status as Hawaiian classics:

-It all started back in 1957, when Jack Miller was looking for an escape from cold Vancouver winters and stumbled upon Napili Bay.
+It all started back in 1957, when Jack Millar was looking for an escape from cold Vancouver winters and stumbled upon Napili Bay.
 It was love at first sight, so he started his planning and built a 16-room plantation style resort.
 He then got some friends to invest, so he could continue his dreams of a larger resort.

-The resort finally opened in 1962, when a double room cost $15, and a double, $20.
+The resort finally opened in 1962, when a double room cost $15, and a suite, $20.
 The resort has grown throughout the decades and still boasts one of the highest in return rates on the island.
 The protected bay is great for families, the long crescent beach is great for walking, and the onsite Sea House restaurant is popular for locals and guests alike.
 An added bonus is the location, which is just south of the Montage Kapalua Bay and the Ritz-Carlton Kapalua, where a walking path joins the resorts, opening up eating and activity options.
 For packages, click here.

 Situated in the best spot on Maui’s Kaanapali Beach, the Sheraton Maui Resort & Spa has been welcoming guests since 1963.
 And, drum roll, it has just undergone a complete renovation of rooms and public spaces.
 Situated just above the famous Pu’u Keka’a, or Black Rock, the property celebrates its rich history every night as the sun sets with a ceremonial torch lighting and cliff diving.